Reflections on the design, applications and implementations of the normative specification language eFLINT: Design Reflections

-Combinations of \lstinline-controller-, \lstinline-subject-, \lstinline-data-, \lstinline-processor-, and \lstinline-purpose-, for which the constraint does not hold are thus not members of the type \lstinline+collect-personal-data+ and are therefore not enumerated (e.g., by \lstinline-Foreach- or \lstinline-Forall-).
-This feature was considered crucial in the first versions of the interpreter which behaved like a simulator for exploring scenarios rather than a Read-Eval-Print-Loop (REPL)~\cite{binsbergen2020a}.
-The interpreter presented users with a finite list of triggerable actions and events for exploration by enumerating the declared act- and event-types (\textbf{simulation, experimentation}).
-For each triggerable action or event, the interpreter showed whether the action or event is compliant or violating when triggered in the current state, following the semantics of the language that distinguishes between \emph{physical ability} -- those actions that can be performed -- and compliant behaviour -- those actions that may be, or ought to be, performed.
-The feature to restrict domains serves to constrain physical ability separate from compliant behaviour, with the practical consequence that the list of triggerable actions/events presented to the user can be reduced and made more manageable.
-This feature lost its importance in the shift towards applications of eFLINT with automated reasoning and dynamically evolving scenarios (although the interpreter still presents the list of triggerable actions and events upon request).
-Further note that the feature essentially gave eFLINT a data-dependent type system, complicating its semantics.
-For these reasons, the feature is somewhat controversial, not often used any more, and also not part of the latest implementation (see \Cref{sec:clingo-reasoner}).
+Combinations of \lstinline-controller-, \lstinline-subject-, \lstinline-data-, \lstinline-processor-, and \lstinline-purpose- for which the constraint does not hold are thus not members of the type \lstinline+collect-personal-data+ and are therefore not enumerated (e.g., by \lstinline-Foreach- or \lstinline-Forall-).
+This feature was considered crucial in eFLINT-v1 which enabled simulating scenarios (\textbf{micro-simulation}, \Cref{tab:requirements1}).
+The interpreter can present (also in eFLINT-v4) users with a finite list of triggerable actions and events.
+For each, the interpreter shows whether the action or event is permitted in the current state, thereby showing the difference between \textit{ability} and \textit{permission}.
+The feature to restrict domains served to constrain physical ability separate from compliant behaviour.
+Note that the feature essentially gave eFLINT a data-dependent type system, complicating its semantics.
+For these reasons, the feature is considered deprecated since eFLINT-v3.
+As an alternative, applications can benefit from the \lstinline-Physical- keyword and present only enabled physical actions to users.
+The domains of types can also be statically reduced by extending a type with a \lstinline-Domain- clause (\req{reducible-domains}, \Cref{req:reducible-domains}).

-\paragraph{Implicit Arguments} Constructor application is written as the name of a type followed by zero or more arguments that may also be left implicit.
-In a constructor application with implicit arguments, any missing arguments are implicitly the name of the missing field.
-For example, the constructor application \lstinline+bid(int = ...)+ of the running example (\Cref{sec:running_example}), in which arguments for the fields \lstinline-bidder-, \lstinline-object- and \lstinline-price- are missing, is interpreted as \lstinline-bid(int = ..., bidder = bidder, object = object, price = price)-.
-The context determines whether the introduced variable references are already bound or are implicitly bound by an \lstinline-Exists- or \lstinline-Foreach-.
+The desired separation between \textit{permission} and \textit{power} motivated the design change in eFLINT-v3 that actions always manifest their effects when executed, even when not permitted.
+The keyword to \lstinline[morekeywords={Force}]-Force- the effects of actions, was deprecated by this change.
+The construct \lstinline-...
+When Enabled(...)- can be used to ensure effects manifest only when an action is permitted.